giovannirocci/paraphrasus-embedding-eval/README.md

 ├── models
 │   └── Empty models file used in the experiments.
 ├── benchmarking.py
-│   └── the main benchmarking code, for running predictions on the datasets using specified methods.
+│   └── Main benchmarking code, for running predictions on the datasets using specified methods.
 ├── extract_results.py
 │   └── Script for extracting result of a benchmark.
 ├── sample_llm.py
-│   └── Sample script to run benchmarks using LM Studio, with the LLMs used in the paper.
+│   └── Sample script to run benchmarks using LM Studio, with the three prompt templates used in the paper.
 ├── logger.py
 │   └── Utility for managing logging: all events are logged both to stdout and to a local logs.log file.
 ```